bartelink/ErikSchierboom.github.io/_posts/2014-08-04-nullable-and-null-coalescing-operator.md

 Adding support for nullable value types was a very useful addition to C#.
 I use it often when dealing with databases, where nullable value types are common.

-The **??** operator is a personal favorite of mine.
-Everytime I use it, I still marvel at its elegance and usefulness.
+The **??** operator is a personal favorite of mine due to its conciseness and usefulness.